We provide a range of assays at East GLH that are each relevant for specific indications.

 Variants in the following 57 genes are reported

 2. Chronic lymphycytic leukaemia (CLL)

 TP53 alone is analysed as standard.
 In individual cases, an extended CLL panel can be analysed on request:

 TP53 alone is analysed as standard.
-In individual cases, an extended panel can be analysed on request.
+In individual cases, specific additional targets or, after clinical discussion, an extended panel can be analysed on request.

 STAT3 / STAT5B analysis can be requested in cases of possible T-large granulocytic leukaemia.